 | Daily servings (6 hens) | ~33 days worth |

-Factors That Affect Chicken Feed Prices
+Factors That Affect Chicken Feed Prices in 2026

 Why does the price change?
 Several economic factors come into play.